ashour/laravel-simplemessage/README.md

 ##Unit Tests##

 I've tried to test the SimpleMessage bundle as thoroughly as possible.
-You can run the SimpleMessage tests through Laravel's [artisan][artisan]:
+You can run the SimpleMessage tests through Laravel's [artisan][artisan] command-line utility:

 [artisan]: http://laravel.com/docs/artisan/commands#unit-tests